Costa Rica

 Smithsonian Student Travel Experts

-A Smithsonian Student Travel Expert will join the group for a portion of the itinerary.
-Our experts are professionals in their field and tie in their knowledge and experiences with the themes of the program.
-Throughout their time with the students—generally five days—they share their insights and passion for the region through talks and informal conversations, connecting with students in meaningful ways.
-Meet the experts who are joining the student trips below.
+A Smithsonian Student Travel Expert will join the group for three to four days of the itinerary.
+A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.
+Meet last summer’s experts below.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building

-Dr. Brett Scheffers, Professor of Ecology and Conservation (joining the July 12 departure)
+Dr. Brett Scheffers, Professor of Ecology and Conservation

 Dr. Brett Scheffers is an Associate Professor in the Department of Wildlife Ecology and Conservation at University of Florida.
 He currently serves as an Alfred P. Sloan Research Fellow.
 Dr. Scheffers is the Chair of the Species on the Move international seminar series and the co-founder of the SE Regional Invasive Species and Climate Change Management Network.
 He has been a National Geographic explorer since 2014 and a long-time member of the IUCN Climate Change and Biodiversity Specialist Group.
 Dr. Scheffers obtained his B.Sc. in Ecology at Sewanee: The University of the South, USA, his M.Sc. in Ecology from University of Alberta, Canada, and his Ph.D. in Ecology from National University of Singapore, Singapore.
 He served as a post-doctoral research fellow at James Cook University, Australia.